Routing

 The Method annotation

 This annotation must be used on top of function declarations.
 It tells the framework which type of request is handled by the annotated function.
 Just like with controller annotation, this annotations makes no longer necessary to name the functions a certain way.
-The format followed by the method annotation is: @oastools {method} <METHOD>, for example:
+The format followed by the method annotation is: @oastools {method} <METHOD>

 // controllers/randomName.js